hustbill/hustbill.github.io/_posts/2016-03-29-Zabbix-Setup-Configurations.md

 categories: jekyll update
 ---

-Note:
+Note
-Zabbix is LAMP based monitoring tool, which include sever, client, proxy (for different IDC without public IP).
+*Zabbix* is LAMP based monitoring tool, which include sever, client, proxy (for different IDC without public IP).
 We only use server/client.

-#Installation
+#*Installation*
 1) zabbix official has its own repository, load the zabbix repo for centos6 first.
 \# rpm -ivh http://repo.zabbix.com/zabbix/2.0/rhel/6/x86_64/zabbix-release-2.0-1.el6.no…